kapresoft/kapresoft.github.io/_posts/music/2023-05-08-taylor-the-eras-tour-watch-without-tickets.md

 **No Ticket?
 No Problem!
 How to Still Have Fun at The Eras Tour**

 Imagine this: you've always dreamed of going to a Taylor Swift concert during The Eras Tour.
 You've worked hard, saved up your money, and eagerly waited for the day to arrive.
 But then disaster strikes!
-The website crashes, the server fails, and all the tickets are sold out before you can snag one.
+The website crashes, the server fails, and all the tickets are sold out before you can snag one.<!--excerpt-->

 It's enough to make any die-hard Swiftie feel like crying.
 And to make things worse, there was a pandemic right before the concert, making it even more challenging to get tickets.
 But don't worry, my dear fan.
 There are still options available.
 You can search for resale tickets on the internet's hidden corners or get creative, like dressing up as a roadie and sneaking in.